DingshengLiu/dissertation/README.md

 ### Results
 All training records and experimental results are saved in the file **"Train Record and Result"**.
-Results labeled as **validation** are obtained on the validation set and are used for hyperparameter selection.
+Results labeled as **validation mode** are obtained on the validation set and are used for hyperparameter selection.
-Results labeled as **test** are evaluated on the test set and represent the final model performance.
+Results labeled as **train mode** are evaluated on the test set and represent the final model performance.